JanaLasser/new-ontology-of-truth/README.md

 * `validation/document_validation_data.csv` (output from Qualtrics, provided in repository)

 ### Supplementary Figure 7
+Note that this figure is an analysis of VADER scores, which are also included in the bootstrapping analysis saved in the `LIWC` files.
 * `bootstrapping/LIWC.csv.gzip` (created by `analysis/bootstrapping.ipynb`, provided in repository)
 * `bootstrapping/LIWC_belief.csv.gzip` (created by `analysis/bootstrapping.ipynb`, provided in repository)
 * `bootstrapping/LIWC_truth.csv.gzip` (created by `analysis/bootstrapping.ipynb`, provided in repository)